jpritikin/coach/content/docs/me/meditation/breathing.md

 ## Commentary

-This technique should not be done like static apnea holds in preparation for free diving.
+This technique should not be done like static apnea holds in preparation for freediving.
 As soon as you feel any hint of anxiety, do not hesitate to start another breath.
 If you do not feel continuously calm then you are not breathing enough.
 If you get behind on breathing then feel free to take 1-2 quick deep breaths and then